lickorice/flutter-todo-list/README.md

 ### Commands to know
 #### Downloading packages:
-1.Find the pubspec.yaml.
+1.Find the `pubspec.yaml`.
 This manages all the assets and dependencies you might want to use when building your app.
 A list of open source packages are available at the pub.dev website
-2.Add your desired package to the dependencies list  in the pubspec.yaml file 3.Run the command “flutter pub get” from the console.
-This installs your desired package 4.You can now use the package in your app by adding it in lib/main.dart
+2.Add your desired package to the dependencies list  in the `pubspec.yaml` file 3.Run the command `flutter pub get` from the console.
+This installs your desired package 4.You can now use the package in your app by adding it in `lib/main.dart`

 #### Adding Stateful and Stateless Widgets
-Type stless in the editor to create a stateless widget Type stful in the editor to create a stateful widget
+Type `stless` in the editor to create a stateless widget Type `stful` in the editor to create a stateful widget

 #### Android Studio Specific Shortcuts and Tips:
-Pressing Alt+Enter while hovering over the name of the widget, lets you see all possible options you have for editing or adding to the widget.
+Pressing `Alt+Enter` while hovering over the name of the widget, lets you see all possible options you have for editing or adding to the widget.
 Examples include:
 Converting a Stateless Widget into a Stateful Widget Adding padding around a widget